abbbi/virtnbdbackup/README.md

 ## Estimating backup size

-Sometimes it can be useful to estimate the data size of the backup that is going to be executed.
+Sometimes it can be useful to estimate the data size prior to executing the next `full` or `copy` backup.
 This can be archived by using option `-p` which will query the virtual machine extents and provides an summary about the size of the changed extents:

 ```
 virtnbdbackup -d vm1 -l full -o /tmp/backupset -p